SHOP LOCAL TO FIGHT INEQUALITY?

 When we shop local, it is most obviously an act that supports a small business and its proprietor.
 Yet, it’s so much more than that.
 It fuels an engine that can drive us to an America that is prosperous — and equal and just — for all of us.
 It’s both an act of resistance and assistance that generates profound benefits.
-The pluses include improving our own communities to strengthening democracy — and many things in between.
-Ultimately, it opens the door to African Americans to participate in a more equitable economy.
-This is because a significant part of the problem is the monopolistic Capitalist system that is at work in America today.
-So, it has to go.
+The plusses range from improving our own communities to strengthening democracy — and many things in between.
+It opens the door to African Americans and other underserved communities to participate in a more equitable economy.

-Sadly, politicians and the mainstream media are still very much married to the faulty narrative that Corporate America is actually good for America.
-There is so much evidence that suggests otherwise.
-Despite this, political change will only come slowly, if ever.
-Politicians have bought into the “bigger is better” fairy tale.
-And they’re paid to support it.
+Sadly, politicians and the mainstream media are still very much married to the idea that behemoths are good for America.
+There is so much evidence that proves otherwise.
+Even so, political change will only come slowly, if ever.
+Not only have politicians bought into the “bigger is better” fairy tale, but they’re also paid handsomely to support it.

-And, the gift of a strong local economy never really stops giving.
+Think about this: The gift of a strong local economy never really stops giving.
 Our local governments benefit because their sources of revenue grow.
-This affords them the opportunity to infuse funding into projects to: improve education and schools; fix infrastructure; support health and safety initiatives; tackle the homeless problem; and develop other programs and services that we deeply value.
-But, is it also possible that it can help reduce the cost of living in our communities?
-We don’t have the data to prove this but, we hypothesize that a thriving local government can find themselves in a fortunate position to alleviate taxes and fees since income is generated through other sources.
-All of these possibilities enrich the entire community.
+This affords them the opportunity to infuse funding into projects to improve education and schools; fix infrastructure; support health and safety initiatives; tackle the homeless problem; and develop other programs and services that we deeply value.
+But is it also possible that it can help reduce the cost of living in our communities?
+We don’t have the data to prove this but, we hypothesize that a thriving local government can find themselves in a fortunate position to alleviate taxes and fees when they can generate income through other sources.
+All of these possibilities enrich our communities.

 It’s not to say that this rosy picture is the perfect or only solution.
-For one, it could be argued that there’s no guarantee that the new found wealth will reach people of color.
-But when money circulates in a community, particularly with the help of community banks, it has a much better chance of reaching those who’ve been marginalized.
+For one, it there’s no guarantee that the newfound wealth will reach people of color.
+But when money circulates in a community, particularly with the help of community banks, it has a much better chance of reaching marginalized and underserved people.
 It’s a pathway to more loans and resources for all entrepreneurs.
-And, if a community values diversity and embraces equality, then local policy will more likely be aligned with its community’s values.
+And, if a community values diversity — and embraces equality — then local policy and community values can be more effectively aligned.